nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 * 2a.
 The provided index is not valid

     * 2a1.
-TrueRental prompts error for invalid index
+System prompts error for invalid index

   Use case ends.